 Closures are one of those few curious concepts that are paradoxically difficult because they are so simple.
 Once a programmer becomes used to a complex solution to a problem, simple solutions to the same problem feel incomplete and uncomfortable.
 But, as we will soon see, closures can be a simpler, more direct solution to the problem of how to organise data and code than objects.
 Even more important than their simplicity, closures represent a better abstraction to use when constructing macros—the topic of this book.

 The fact that we can build objects and classes with our closure primitives doesn't mean that object systems are useless to lisp programmers.
 Far from it.
 In fact, COMMON LISP includes one of the most powerful object systems ever devised: CLOS, the COMMON LISP Object System.
-Although I am very impressed with the flexibility and features of CLOS, I seldom find a need to use its more advanced features1, thanks to assignable value cells and good old lambda expressions.
+Although I am very impressed with the flexibility and features of CLOS, I seldom find a need to use its more advanced features1CLOS is so central to COMMON LISP that it is literally impossible to program in COMMON LISP without it., thanks to assignable value cells and good old lambda expressions.

 While much of this book assumes a reasonable level of lisp skill, this chapter attempts to teach the theory and use of closures from the very basics as well as to provide a common terminology for closures that will be used throughout the rest of this book.
 This chapter also examines the efficiency implications of closures and considers how well modern compilers optimise them.